QuantEcon/lecture-python-advanced.myst/lectures/rosen_schooling_model.md

 This specification sets $N_t = h_{1t-1}$, $n_t = c_t$,
 $h_{\tau+1,t-1} = n_{t-(k-\tau)}$ for $\tau = 1,...,k$.

-Below we set things up so that the number of years of education, k, can be varied.
+Below we set things up so that the number of years of education, $k$, can be varied.

 ### Technology